Corporate Negotiation Strategy Check-List (Part 2)

 Before we enter into the negotiations, we must establish who is going to make the decisions.
 What is our authority and who do we report to in our organization?
 Similarly, what are the authority levels of our counterparts?
 Finally, can we make an agreement in principle, or an unofficial agreement that will likely stand the test of scrutiny?

 Negotiations can be a one shot occurrence where one party comes right out and says ‘This is a one time offer – take it or leave it.’
 There are some instances where haggling is not considered acceptable, and will not be tolerated by the other party.
-Other situations will drag out into the equivalent of a marathon ping-pong match, as each party bounces offers and counter offers, back and forth between them.
+Other situations will drag out into the equivalent of a marathon ping-pong match, as each party bounces offers and counter-offers back and forth.
 We need to know who we are dealing with, before we get too cute and find ourselves cut out of the opportunity altogether.
 It also depends on the offer and proposal, in relation to the circumstances such as time considerations, need, and many other factors.

-Two or more parties who are about to engage in a negotiation, seldom operate from an equal power base.
-If one party has something that we desperately need, for our company’s survival and we have no alternatives, then we may find ourselves negotiating at a disadvantage.
+Negotiation skills aside, two or more parties who are about to engage in a negotiation seldom operate from an equal power base.
+If one party has something that we desperately need, for our company’s survival and we have no alternatives, then we may find ourselves negotiating at a disadvantage – no matter how how dominant our market position.
 This all relates to our BATNA and how we stack up against our potential counterpart.
 Size is not necessarily relevant, as we’ve all heard the old biblical account of ‘David versus Goliath‘, and how that conflict turned out.

 Weakness can be countered by strengthening our BATNA, or even by finding allies to support our position and add to our strength.
-Also, we should seek ways to diminish the power base of the opposing party where possible, before we begin our negotiations, or even during the negotiation process itself.
+We should consider seeking routes to diminish the power base of our counterparty where possible, before and during our negotiations.

 - Leigh Thompson, ‘The Heart and Mind of the Negotiator-2nd Edition’, Prentice Hall Business Publishing, (2001).